httpwg/wg-materials/interim.md

 script can put on git and have people run it in weird places like airport on way home, etc. to gather information.

-Will Chan - Happy in Chrome to do this kind of probing, we have done it in the past.
+Will: Happy in Chrome to do this kind of probing, we have done it in the past.

 ACTION: Come up on list of shortlist of reasonable client sequences to test.